acbsp/bonafide.guru/en/contents.rst

 "I offer my respectful obeisances unto His Divine Grace A.C.
-Bhaktivedanta Swami Prabhupada, who is very dear to Lord Krishna, having taken shelter at His lotus feet.
+Bhaktivedanta Swami Prabhupada, who is very dear to Lord Kṛṣṇa, having taken shelter at His lotus feet.
 Our respectful obeisances are unto you, O spiritual master, servant of Bhaktisiddhanta Saraswati Goswami.
 You are kindly preaching the message of Lord Chaitanyadeva and delivering